 The application process to a health professions graduate program can be a lengthy and intensive process that begins approximately 18 months prior to your intended start date.
 For many of our students, the application process begins in the spring of the junior year, though many students choose to take a gap year (or more) between finishing at UA and starting graduate school.

-Medical, Dental and Optometry programs often require the submission of a “committee letter” from your undergraduate institution.
-The Health Professions Advising Office will write a “committee letter” in support of your application after conducting an hour-long interview in our office.
-This letter is Pre-Health Student Organizations: Involvement with pre-health professional student organizations can be a valuable experience.
+Involvement with pre-health professional student organizations can be a valuable experience.
 The Health Professions Advising Office serves as advisors for several of these organizations.
 Please check with our office to gain more information about the specific pre-health organizations that are available.

-AED is the largest of several pre-health professional student organizations on campus.
+Alpha Epsilon Delta (AED) is the largest of several pre-health professional student organizations on campus.
 In our opinion, AED is the best way to stay connected to other pre-health students on campus.
 You will benefit by having a built-in peer group of people who share your goals and have access to other students who are farther along in the process.
 AED and other pre-health professional organizations also help students find shadowing and other related experience opportunities on campus and in the community.

 Health Professions Advising Office

 The Health Professions Advising Office is here to assist you in your preparation for a career in the health professions.
-Our goals are to help you make informed decisions as to which career path is best suited for you and your candidacy for admission to health professional school, while also encouraging involvement and engagement in valuable learning experience both in and out of the classroom.
+Our goals are to help you make informed decisions as to which career path is best suited for you and your candidacy for admission to health professional school, while also encouraging involvement and engagement in valuable learning experiences both in and out of the classroom.

 We also serve to advise you on course selection both for your undergraduate degree and course requirements for professional school.
 As “Pre-Med” is not a major at UA, we will work together with your faculty advisor in a supplemental or secondary capacity.
 Your major academic advising is conducted through your major department, and our office is here to assist you with those issues related to your transition to professional school.